BrianYAU-NTEC/olmOCR/README.md

 ## Manual Prompting

-If you want to prompt this model manually, please see the code below.
+If you want to prompt this model manually instead of using the [olmOCR toolkit](https://github.com/allenai/olmocr), please see the code below.

 In normal usage, the olmOCR toolkit builds the prompt by rendering the PDF page, and extracting relevant text blocks and image metadata.
 To duplicate that you will need to